 For your content pages, you can implement the pillar-cluster internal linking model.

-Here are a few more ways to further optimize your website architecture for better rankings.
+Here are a few more ways to further optimize your website structure for better rankings.

 As we mentioned, create an XML sitemap to help Googlebot understand and crawl your pages readily.
 Furthermore, create a robots.txt file to let search engines know which sections of your site they aren’t allowed to access.